manav-gkmit/kya-saabzi-docs/docs/index.md

 **Kya Saabzi** is a simple dish recommendation app that aims to solve your everyday problem of
 > *"Aaj kya banau?"*

-Click here to get started on how to use this app and download this for yourself from this link.
+[Click here](https://github.com/manav-gkmit/kya-saabzi-backend) to get started on how to use this app and download this for yourself.

 ---